Mohglii/App_Assignment_1/Tip-calculator.md

 **App Assignment 1: Tip Calculator**
 Seaborns Bar and Grill Tip Caluclater

 This code will calculate the total amount with a tip percentage.
-I will allow the user to split amount.
+It will allow the user to split amount.

 how to use: